 The all items index increased 1.6 percent over the last 12 months ending in January; marking the smallest increase since the period ending in June 2017.
 The energy index decreased by 4.8 percent while the food index increased by 1.6 percent over the last 12 months.
 Core inflation rose 2.2 percent over the last 12 months.
 The Fed has pointed to muted inflation pressures in recent weeks as one reason for the pause in their raising of short-term rates.

 The full press release can be found via the link below.

-The next employment situation report for August is scheduled to be released on Friday, September 7, 2018.
+The next employment situation report for February 2019 will be released on Friday, March 8, 2019.

 Economic & Policy Resources Inc. and Crane Associates Inc. prepared and submitted to The Town of Queensbury, NY an Affordable Housing Strategy, dated January 18, 2019.
 You may view the pdf of this strategy at the link below.